Practical 3: Foundations (Part 2)

 To complete these tasks, all of the methods that you need are listed above, so this is about testing yourself on your understanding both of how to read the help and how to index elements in a list.

-The next line creates a list of city names (each element is a string):
+The next line creates a list of (made up) Airbnb property names where each element is a string:

 List Arithmetic